jeanwang2dev/pennquarter1.0/README.md

 ## This is the source code for Penn Quater Website

-To put in on the sever, just copy the seven HTML files and css, img and js folder
+To put it on the sever, just copy the seven HTML files and css, img and js folders

 To further changes and maintenance, git clone the repository then run